 The purpose of the EngD programme is to educate trainees who will be the 'new employees' in the field of civil engineering.
 The programme focuses on solving design issues within the main themes of water management, transport engineering and construction engineering.

 During the programme, you transfer results into technological innovation in industry and society.
 Examples of design issues include the accessibility of urban areas, high-quality public transport, risk management, flood protection under the influence of climate change, urban renewal, asset management for infrastructure or complex buildings (e.g. hospitals), underground construction, multifunctional land use, etc.

 The two years lasting EngD programme in Civil Engineering combines academic research in a professional context with education in a range of related subjects.
-It consists of three blocks: a block professional development, a block with in-depth and broadening courses and the technological design project.
+It consists of three blocks: a block of professional development, a block with in-depth and broadening courses and a technological design project.
 These blocks with a total of 120 EC can run parallel to each other.